Clari Software Engineer Salary in Krakow Metropolitan Area | PLN 305K-PLN 311K+ | Levels.fyi

 Software Engineer compensation in Krakow Metropolitan Area at Clari totals PLN 308K per year for L3.
-View the base salary, stock, and bonus breakdowns for Clari's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Clari's total compensation packages.
 Last updated: 9/30/2025

 Level Name